abdullahnauroze/abdullahnauroze.github.io/service.md

 ### Mentorship

-* _Mentor at National Incubation Center, Lahore_ (July 2020 – Present) – I work with a Lahore-based tech startup _TutorMe_ and help them increase number of investors.
+* _National Incubation Center, Lahore_ (July 2020 – Present) – I work with a Lahore-based tech startup _TutorMe_ and help them increase number of investors.
 The startup has produced more than 1000 jobs so far.

 ### Referee